-The medicinal usage of common wormwood is dealt with elsewhere on this website, see Traditional medicine.
+The medicinal usage of common wormwood is dealt with on the page Traditional medicine.

-The medicinal usage of scarlet milkweed is dealt with elsewhere on this website, see Traditional medicine.
+The medicinal usage of chicory is dealt with on the page Traditional medicine.

-The medicinal usage of tea is dealt with elsewhere on this website, see Traditional medicine.
+The medicinal usage of elecampane is dealt with on the page Traditional medicine.

-Three intoxicants are obtained from the plant.
+Three intoxicants are obtained from this plant.
 The effect of bhang is relatively mild, made from soaking the leaves in water and then drinking it.
 Bhang is also mixed with sweets or desserts.
-Marihuana, called ‘pot’, or ‘grass’ (in Hindi ganja), is more potent, consisting of dried flowers and upper leaves, which are smoked, while the most potent drug, hashish (charas in Hindi), is made from resin, exuded by the flowers.
+Marihuana, called pot, or grass, in Hindi ganja, is more potent, consisting of dried flowers and upper leaves, which are smoked, whereas the most potent drug, hashish, in Hindi charas, is made from resin, exuded by the flowers.
 This resin is mixed with tobacco and smoked.